 Amy Smith: I don’t know if I answered your question correctly.

 Mitch Matthews: Well yeah, no. I love that.
 So I’ll reflect back and see, but I love that from the standpoint of, if I’m understanding what you’re saying, in some ways to take an inventory of some of the conversations you’re needing to have, think through, “Who am I complaining about and who am I complaining to?”
 To be able to say, “All right, who is it that just really is getting under my skin?
 Who is pinging me, pushing all the buttons?”
 All of that to be able to say, “Okay that person is… there’s a very good chance you need to have that conversation with that person.”
 Then be able to get clear on where is it you need to take a stand?
-Is it boundaries?
-Is it to be able speak to something you believe in?
+Are its boundaries?
+Is it to be able to speak to something you believe in?
 All those… standing up for yourself, but I love the phrase, “Let’s be responsible for our intention, not our reception.”
-So I’m sure you still have to be real careful with that because if I go in guns ablazing-
+So I’m sure you still have to be really careful with that because if I go in guns blazing-

 Amy Smith: Right.

 Amy Smith: Yeah.
-You’re really spot on with this because I think we… if we really take it down to a primitive response, we have fight, flight, and freeze.
+You’re really spot on with this because I think we… if we really take it down to a primitive response, we have a fight, flight, and freeze.
 We’ve got, “I’m either going to be extremely combative,” or “I’m going to hide out and not say anything.”
 And you see it a lot of times in couples.
-There’s usually one [inaudible 00:20:32] who’s a little more demonstrative and one who’s a little bit more reclusive.
+There’s usually one who’s a little more demonstrative and one who’s a little bit more reclusive.
 You really have to understand that if you are constantly silencing yourself or you’re constantly being combative, you’re not actually getting what you want.
-But I think we have to truly understand that we’re wired that way and we’re wired that way for survival, so just because you’ve been adversarial or just because you’ve been a little more snippy or biting, you have done that throughout your life because that was the way to get things done.
+But I think we have to truly understand that we’re wired that way and we’re wired that way for survival, so just because you’ve been adversarial or just because you’ve been a little more snippy orbiting, you have done that throughout your life because that was the way to get things done.
 That was how you learned to survive.

 Mitch Matthews: Yep.